Dean’s Message

 Aloha kākou,

 Since 1927, the mission of Outreach College has been to serve nontraditional students through innovative programs that reflect the needs of the various student populations we serve.
 With the changing higher educational landscape, the mission of Outreach College has become increasingly central to the mission of UH Mānoa.
-Accordingly, the College has been actively promoting educational innovation at UH Mānoa and the College’s offerings of programs have been evolving.
-Throughout this website, you will see the results of this innovation, but two trends stand out: the rapid growth in online programs and in noncredit professional education programs.
+Accordingly, the College has been actively promoting educational innovation at UH Mānoa and the College’s program offerings have been evolving.
+Throughout this website, you will see the results of this innovation, but two trends stand out: the rapid growth in online and noncredit professional education programs.

 Gone are the days when a student graduates and devotes their life to a career with one or two job changes.
 The rapid pace of change necessitates being agile in one’s career, making career advances and changes over relatively short time frames.
 Given the time and financial commitment, a master’s degree may not be the best educational option for supporting career moves.
 Shorter, noncredit educational options have become much more popular.
 Outreach College has responded with a variety of noncredit certificates and courses across a wide range of study areas: from human resource management to clinical research, from education to building operations, and from business process improvement to forensic anthropology.